karray/karray.github.io/_drafts/2025-11-01-unsupervised-feature-attribution.md

 There have been attempts to adapt XAI to label-free models.
 One such attempt is RELAX (Representation Learning Explainability) which extended the supervised occlusion method RISE.
 The key idea is clever: Instead of asking how masking part of an image changes a class score, it asks how much it changes the representation.
 The original image provides a reference embedding.
 Masked versions of the image are passed through the same encoder, and their embeddings are compared with the reference using cosine similarity.
 If masking a region substantially changes the representation, that region was probably important to the encoder.

 The idea is simple, but it comes at a cost.
 RELAX requires many masked versions of each image and therefore many forward passes through the model, while the resulting maps can be noisy.
 More generally, masking itself is not entirely innocent.
-Removing parts of an image creates inputs that differ from what the model normally sees, so part of the response may come from the perturbation rather than from the feature we intended to study.
+Hiding parts of an image with a solid color creates inputs that differ from what the model normally sees, so part of the response may come from the perturbation.

-## From Class-Specific to Label-Free Activation Maps
+### From Class-Specific to Label-Free Activation Maps

 One useful property of CNNs is that their convolutional feature maps retain a spatial layout.
 If a feature responds strongly in one part of the image, we can trace that response back to roughly the same region in the input.
 This spatial structure is what makes methods such as Class Activation Maps (CAMs) possible.